1976–77 NHL season: (1) Montreal Canadiens vs. (8) St. Louis Blues

-This was the third playoff series meeting between these two teams.
+This was the third, and as of 2023, most recent, playoff series meeting between the two teams.
 Montreal won both previous meetings in four-game sweeps in both the 1968 & 1969 Stanley Cup Finals.

 (2) Philadelphia Flyers vs. (7) Toronto Maple Leafs

 This was the third playoff series meeting between these two teams.
 Philadelphia won both previous meetings in the last two seasons.
 The latter of which Philadelphia won in seven games in last year's Stanley Cup Quarterfinals.

 (3) Boston Bruins vs. (6) Los Angeles Kings

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Stanley Cup Quarterfinals, in which Boston won in seven games.

 (4) New York Islanders vs. (5) Buffalo Sabres

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Stanley Cup Quarterfinals, in which New York won in six games.